25 Developmental Activities for a 6-Month-Old Baby

 Finishing Thoughts

-This is not an exhaustive list by any means, there are countless things that you could do which would support the physical, emotional, and social needs of your baby.
+This is not an exhaustive list by any means; there are countless things that you could do that would support the physical, emotional, and social needs of your baby.
 Many of these could also be done sooner than 6 months and well beyond!
 Many of these activities would be appropriate for a 6 to 9-month-old baby.

-I mentioned here about Montessori, if you are interested in learning more about how you may integrate Montessori principles and ideas into your home, come check out my blog where you can find many resources about how to bring the Montessori philosophy into your home and into your parenting.
+I mentioned here about Montessori.
+If you are interested in learning more about how you may integrate Montessori principles and ideas into your home, come check out my blog where you can find many resources about how to bring the Montessori philosophy into your home and into your parenting.
+If you are more of a visual learner, come check out my YouTube channel, where I upload weekly videos of how I’m bringing the Montessori method into our home in daily life.

 I love that these are tasks that fit in so well with life… I feel like so many companies/ products are trying to make me think I don’t have enough but this has been so reaffirming and helpful!
 Thanks!